Chapter Introduction

 Revelation 1:1-3

-The first line of the NKJV & ESV is the 'Revelation of Jesus Christ' while the NIV says 'from'.
-Some seem to make an issue of this.
+The first line of the NKJV & ESV is the “Revelation of Jesus Christ,” while the NIV says “from.”
+Some seem to have an issue with this.
 The remainder of the line makes it clear this revelation was given by God to show His servants.
 Remember what Jesus said in Mark 13:32-34:

 Jesus does not know the day or time.
 Scripture shows us evidence that He won’t know until the very moment the Lord tells Him to go get His bride, the church, and bring her to her new home.
 After the resurrection, Jesus gathered the believers in Jerusalem.

 We aren't to know the time but only look expectantly for it.
-We are watch and wait, trusting only in Jesus.
-This shows the submission of Jesus to the plan of the Father, as we've seen repeatedly.
+We are to watch and wait, trusting only in Jesus.
+This shows Jesus's submission to the Father's plan, as we’ve seen repeatedly.
 We saw this as He prayed in the garden before the cross.

 “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.”

 We are to adopt the same attitude and thought.
-We don't know when, but we are ready.
+We don’t know when, but we are to be ready.

-The servants of God will see what must 'shortly' take place, other versions translate this to 'soon'.
-We should understand this as quickly, without delay; all that will happen will move rapidly once it starts.
-As I sit here on the date of this writing (November 2020), no one would have predicted the events or changes of just this year, and particularly how quickly they came to be.
+The servants of God will see what must “shortly” take place.
+Other translations translate this to “soon.”
+We should understand this as quickly as possible, without delay.
+All that will happen will move rapidly once it starts.
+As I sit here on the date of this writing (February 2024), no one would have predicted the events or changes of just this year, particularly how quickly they came to be.
 This entire year has been like a warning shot, a precursor of things to come.
+There are new developments daily.

-Domitian was a prideful and wicked ruler who demanded that he be worshiped as God and called "Lord" and "God".
+Domitian was a prideful and wicked ruler who demanded that he be worshiped as God and called "Lord" and "God."
 Doing these things had become a test of loyalty to him.
 Domitian had a bad habit of stealing the wives of others around him.
-It was known that he seduced his niece who was married.
-She later died because she had become pregnant with his child and he forced her to abort the baby, killing her.
+It was known that he seduced his niece, who was married.
+She later died because she had become pregnant with his child, and he forced her to abort the baby, killing her.
 He was also known for his cruelty to others.
-It is reported by Suetonius that when his brother Titus became sick, he was ordered to be left for dead by Domitian before he actually died.
+Suetonius reports that when Domitian’s brother Titus became sick, he was ordered to be left for dead by Domitian before he actually died.
 When Domitian discovered that Cornelia, the chief vestal virgin, was guilty of having a lover, he had her buried alive.
 Her lover(s) were summarily beaten to death with rods.
 He also was known to have killed a man for making a joke that made him look bad.

 Legend says that John refused to stop preaching the gospel when the Roman government began its persecution of Christians.
 John served the Lord Jesus.
-Because of his persistence he was arrested and taken to Rome.
-The legend says (not the bible), that he was sentenced to death by being thrown into a cauldron of boiling oil.
-One story said it was at the Roman Coliseum and when John emerged from the boiling oil unscathed the entire coliseum was saved.
-Another story said that even though he was unhurt by the boiling oil, that no one saw it as salvation from God, but instead said it was a work of sorcery.
+Because of his persistence, he was arrested and taken to Rome.
+The legend says (not the bible) that he was sentenced to death by being thrown into a cauldron of boiling oil.
+One story said it was at the Roman Coliseum, and when John emerged from the boiling oil unscathed, the entire coliseum was saved.
+Another story said that even though he was unhurt by the boiling oil, no one saw it as salvation from God but instead said it was a work of sorcery.
 We don't know if either story is true.
-What we do know is that t Jerome said that John was banished in the fourteenth year after Nero (ad 94) and liberated on the death of Domitian( ad 96).
+What we do know is that Jerome said that John was banished in the fourteenth year after Nero (ad 94) and liberated on the death of Domitian( ad 96).

-Patmos is a 6 mile by 10-mile Greek isle off the coast of what we know of as Turkey.
-It actually isn't all that far away from where Ephesus was in that day (28mi).
+Patmos is a 6-mile by 10-mile Greek isle off the coast of what we know of as Turkey.
+It actually isn't all that far away from where Ephesus was on that day (28mi).
 In the Roman Empire, exile was a form of punishment by the Roman empire.
 This was used for political prisoners.
 It was a loss of civil rights and property.
-Prisoners were free to move about this island, there was just no reason to do so.
-They were forced to work in the quarry mines, likely under the whip of an overseer, probably to eat.
+Prisoners were free to move about this island.
+There was just no reason to do so.
+They were forced to work in the quarry mines, likely under an overseer's whip, probably to eat.
 This would be hard labor for John.
-In addition, one source (Sir William Ramsey) said that banishment like this would be preceded by scourging, followed by being in chains, meager clothing and insufficient food.
+In addition, one source (Sir William Ramsey) said that banishment like this would be preceded by scourging, followed by being in chains, meager clothing, and insufficient food.
 They would sleep on the ground.
 This was one of several islands that were home to political and religious prisoners or slaves.
 The Roman government thought they could silence this old man by putting him on this island.
-From there he could preach to rocks and to others who had been exiled.
+From there, he could preach to rocks and to others who had been exiled.
 Instead, John, the apostle whom Jesus loved, found himself in a cave writing down a message from the Lord.
 John began to write what has been preserved for us to study today.

 What John wrote down is what he saw.
 He bears witness to all that was brought to his understanding;

-• First, he understood this was the word of God.
-This is the 'logos' and clearly understood by John as being God's message from the messenger.
+- First, he understood this was the word of God.
+This is the “logos” and is clearly understood by John as being God’s message from the messenger.

-• Second, the testimony of Jesus Christ.
-This testimony seems to be associated with the word as well as within the words of the message.
-While Jesus came first°.
+- Second, the testimony of Jesus Christ.
+This testimony seems to be associated with teh word as well as within the words of the message.
+While Jesus came frist:

 To preach good tidings to the poor;